will-moss/isaiah/README.md

 > You may want to note that you don't need to expose ports on the machine / Docker container running Isaiah when it is configured as an Agent.

+## Multi-host deployment

+Using Isaiah, you can manage multiple hosts with their own distinct Docker resources from a single dashboard.

+Before delving into that part, please get familiar with the general information below.

+### General information

+The big difference between multi-node and multi-host deployments is that you won't need to install Isaiah on every single node if you are using multi-host.
+In this setup, Isaiah is installed only on one server, and communicates with other Docker hosts directly over TCP / Unix sockets.
+It makes it easier to manage multiple remote Docker environments without having to setup Isaiah on all of them.

+Please note that, in a multi-host setup, there must be a direct access between the main host (where Isaiah is running) and the other ones.
+Usually, they should be on the same network, or visible through a secured gateway / VPN / filesystem mount.

+Let's see how to set up a multi-host deployment.

+### Setup

+In order to help you get started, a [sample file](/app/sample.docker_hosts) was created.

+First, please ensure the following :
+- Your `Master` host is running, exposed on the network, and available in your web browser
+- Your `Master` host has the setting `MULTI_HOST_ENABLED` set to `true`.
+- Your `Master` host has access to the other Docker hosts over TCP / Unix socket.

+Second, please create a `docker_hosts` file next to Isaiah's executable, using the sample file cited above:
+- Every line should contain two strings separated by a single space.
+- The first string is the name of your host, and the second string is the path to reach it.
+- The path to your host should look like this : [PROTOCOL]://[URI]
+- Example 1 : Local unix:///var/run/docker.sock
+- Example 2 : Remote tcp://my-domain.tld:4382

+> If you're using Docker, you can mount the file at the root of the filesystem, as in :<br />
+`docker ... -v my_docker_hosts:/docker_hosts ...`

+Finally, launch Isaiah on the Master host, and you should see logs indicating whether connection with remote hosts was established.
+Eventually, you will see `Master` with `The name of your host` in the lower right corner of your screen.

 ## Configuration

 To run Isaiah, you will need to set the following environment variables in a `.env` file located next to your executable :